 Dr. Strangelove introducing me to the Farpoint 40 in Thailand

 Doc is a good buddy so I had plenty of opportunities to pick his brain about his bag.
 When we first met, Doc had the bag for 2 years, and that was actually 2 years ago from now.
 He’s traveled for stints of one week (like our one week blitz through the Balkans) to several months surfing and riding through Southeast Asia.
 Through it all he’s loved that the load carries well when you’re walking, the wraparound zip panel makes it easy to pack, and it’s so durable he doesn’t have to think about replacing it.
 Another testament to the simple yet near perfect design that Osprey has refined with decades of bag experience.

-Review of the Osprey Farpoint 40 for Travel
+The Osprey Farpoint 40 as a carry on sized backpack for Travel

 A nearly perfect travel backpack.
 The only things that need to be upgraded are moving the laptop compartment to the back, adding a few pockets (side and hip belt), and making the water bottle pockets usable when the bag is fully packed.

 Outside of these common complaints, the bag is durable, comfortable to wear, fits as carry-on luggage on most airlines and also fits under the seat in most airlines.
 Countless travelers report owning this bag for 3+ years and still being completely satisfied with no intention of upgrading.

 The main compartment is easily accessible, with the wrap around panel zip.
 Pairing this bag with 2 to 3 packing cubes makes packing and unpacking a breeze while staying organized the entire way.

 The Osprey Farpoint 40 as a hiking backpack

 - Travel-focused features add too much weight for most ultralight backpackers that are interested in using thee Farpoint 40 as a hiking backpack, but, for travelers squeezing in a hike, the Farpoint 40 should be fine